itu-itis21-dashi21/itu-itis21-dashi21/README.md

-# :wave: The Basics of GitHub (Modyfied by Frenklin Dashi)
+# :wave: The Basics of GitHub (Modified by Frenklin Dashi)

 ## 🤓 Course overview and learning outcomes